 Unlike the rest of the country, Canada’s North had very low levels of European settlement, as they considered much of the land undesirable.
 The populations of the Northwest Territories and Nunavut are thus still majority aboriginal, while in Yukon around 23 per cent of the population is aboriginal.
 Many of these indigenous peoples, known as Inuit, retain cultures and traditions that have remained unchanged for centuries, and in some rural communities, subsistence hunter-gatherer lifestyles are still practiced.

 Scandinavian explores from Sweden and Denmark were some of the first Europeans to discover the lands of northern Canada, and though they ultimately chose to make nearby Greenland and Iceland the focus of their arctic empire, many places in northern Canada, such as the Sverdrup Islands or the Prince Gustaf Adolf Sea still bear Scandinavian names.
 French and British fur traders first migrated to Canada’s North in the mid 1600s, moving westward from their colonies on the Atlantic coast.
 In 1670, the British made a sweeping claim of ownership of much of the northernmost region of North America, naming the vast territory Rupert’s Land and placing political control in the hands of the British-run Hudson’s Bay Company.
 Permitted a great deal of independence by London, for two centuries the HBC grew large and wealthy through its cutthroat dominance of the lucrative Canadian fur trade, dotting the northern half of the continent with military bases and commercial trading posts that gradually evolved into modest villages and towns (to this day, many northern cities are still named “Fort” something-or-other).

 In 1870, the British decided management of the north was better suited to governments than corporations, and agreed to sell Rupert’s Land to the recently-formed Government of Canada.
-In the years that followed the land was chopped into several pieces, with the southern half becoming the Prairie provinces of Manitoba (1870), Saskatchewan (1905), and Alberta (1905), while the northern half was divided into the Northwest Territories (1870), Yukon (1898), and Nunavut (1999).
+In the years that followed the land was chopped into several pieces.
+The southern half, which had a warmer climate, larger population, and better agricultural farmland, became the Prairie provinces of Manitoba (1870), Saskatchewan (1905), and Alberta (1905), while the less populated, less economically desirable northern half was divided into the Northwest Territories (1870) and Yukon (1898), followed by Nunavut (1999) a century later.